Integrate the client-side SDK

 paymentType | Required.
 The workflow type.
 Use Instant for one-time payments.
 Use Deferred for Trustly Pay (long-running authorizations). |

 requestSignature | Required.
-You must calculate a cryptographic signature to secure the request payload.
+Calculate a cryptographic signature on your backend server to secure the request payload.
 See Securing requests. |

-amount | • Set to 0.00 for an open-ended authorization (no upper limit).• Enter a specific value (e.g., 100.00) to define a maximum limit for the authorization. |
+amount | • Set to 0.00 for an open-ended authorization (no upper limit).• Enter a specific value (for example, 100.00) to define a maximum limit for the authorization. |

-displayAmount | If amount is set to 0.00 or includes fees not yet captured, use this field to display the correct estimated total to the user within the Lightbox. |
+displayAmount | If you set amount to 0.00 or include fees not yet captured, use this field to display the correct estimated total to the user within the Lightbox. |

-verifyCustomer | Electronic Gaming Clients Only: Must be set to true to trigger necessary identity verification checks. |
+verifyCustomer | Electronic Gaming Clients Only: Set to true to trigger necessary identity verification checks. |

-customer | All Personally Identifiable Information (PII) such as name and email must be passed in this object.
+customer | Pass all Personally Identifiable Information (PII) such as name and email in this object.
 Do not pass PII in the description field. |

 merchantReference | Required.
-Must be unique for each transaction to avoid duplicates. |
+Provide a unique reference for each transaction to avoid duplicates. |

 Electronic Gaming Clients: You are required to set verifyCustomer to true and populate the complete customer object for identity verification compliance.